- The value of writing content that stands out to the audience

-- A decision about who will oversee the whitepaper production – including content writing and design
+- A decision about who will oversee the whitepaper production – including content writing, design and editorial

 2. Think about your audience and what they want

-Nothing’s more important than knowing your audience when it comes to writing a white paper.
+When it comes to writing a whitepaper, nothing’s more important than knowing your audience.
 You can have the greatest topic in the world, but if it’s not actually solving anyone’s problems, don’t expect it to be a hit.
-Marketing is all about responding to those questions that people are already thinking about (even when that’s unconscious).

 3. Do your background research